RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 Recommended Deployment Methods
 ------------------------------

-The recommended way to deploy an assistant is using either the Docker-Compose or Kubernetes options we support.
+The recommended way to deploy an assistant is using either the Docker Compose or Kubernetes options we support.
 Both deploy Rasa X and your assistant.
 They are the easiest ways to deploy your assistant, allow you to use Rasa X to view conversations and turn them into training data, and are production-ready.

 Kubernetes
 ~~~~~~~~~~